ZhouXiaoyuuuu/Trump_presidential_speech_corpus/README.md

 &bull; What vocabulary Donald Trump tends to use and what factors are associated with vocabulary changes?
 # Documentation
 **Corpus Description**
+This corpus consists of data collected on presidential speeches of Donald Trump, sourced from the Miller Center's website. (https://millercenter.org/the-presidency/presidential-speeches) This is a corpus of text data--speeches given by U.S. presidents, from George Washington's time to the contemporary presidency.
+The collection is not exhaustive; inclusion in the collection is an editorial decision by Miller Center staff.
+However, staff members will not make any artificial alterations to the presidential speeches, so although the corpus may not be exhaustive, it is accurate enough.